FROSTR-ORG/.github/profile/README.md

 ## How it Works

 The protocol uses Shamir Secret Sharing to break up your nsec into "shares", and a hyper-optimized version of FROST to coordinate signing of messages.
 Each FROSTR signing client contains a **bifrost** node, and can participate in signing rounds with other nodes.
-Nodes communicate over the nostr network, and all traffic is end-to-end encrypted.
+Nodes communicate over the nostr network using end-to-end encrypted notes.
 The flow of the protocol is relatively simple:

 * Nostr application makes a request to the user's FROSTR signing device.
-* FROSTR device verifies the request, then makes a request for a signature to other nodes (over nostr).
+* Signing device verifies the request, then forwards it to other FROSTR nodes.
-* Other devices / nodes verify the request, then respond with a partial signature.
+* Other nodes verify the request, then respond with a partial signature.
-* User's FROSTR device collects the responses, combines the partial signatures, and returns a completed signature.
+* Signing device collects the responses, then returns a completed signature.

-Nostr apps and websites can use existing protocols (NIP-07 and NIP-46) to interact with FROSTR signing devices.
+Nostr apps can use existing protocols (NIP-07 and NIP-46) to interact with a FROSTR signing device.
+FROSTR is meant to be a drop-in replacement for existing signing devices.
 Nothing is changed about the user's **nsec**, **npub**, or signatures.

 ## Getting Started

 If you are new to FROSTR, the best way to get started is by downloading **Igloo** for your desktop of choice.
 Generate a new **nsec** (for testing), and create a basic 2/3 multi-signature setup.
-Then you can experiment with using **frost2x** for browser-based signing (using NIP-07).
+Then you can experiment with using **frost2x** for signing in the browser.
 The steps are as follows:

 * Download and run the [igloo desktop](https://github.com/FROSTR-ORG/igloo/releases) app from github, for your platform of choice.
 * Download and install the [frost2x extension](https://github.com/FROSTR-ORG/frost2x/releases) from github, or (soon) the chrome web store.